ImroBr/phamwiki/draft_FTA.md

 # Fault Tree Analysis (FTA)

 ## Introduction
 Fault Tree Analysis (FTA) is a deductive top-down failure analysis tool.
 Starting at the root cause of a potential failure, a breakdown of composite parts is established to identify, analyze and mitigate undesired state of a system.
-This is usually done visually resembling a flowchart, utilizing branches and specific logical gateways into what is called a _fault tree_.
+This is usually done visually resembling a flowchart diagram, utilizing branches with corresponding probabilities and specific logical gateways into what is called a _fault tree_.
 Analysis of the fault tree can be used for:
 * Providing clarity and logical foundation directly starting from a failure or otherwise underised state.
 * Diagnosing and mitigating the caus(es) of a top event.
 * A tool to assist in the design of a system, name to heop create (output/ lower level) requirement.